Tipperary South (Dáil constituency)

-Tipperary South was a parliamentary constituency represented in Dáil Éireann, the lower house of the Irish parliament or Oireachtas, from 1948 to 2016.
-The method of election was proportional representation by means of the single transferable vote (PR-STV).
+Tipperary South is a parliamentary constituency represented in Dáil Éireann, the lower house of the Irish parliament or Oireachtas.
+The constituency elects three deputies (Teachtaí Dála, commonly known as TDs) on the system of proportional representation by means of the single transferable vote (PR-STV).

 History and boundaries

-It was in operation from the 1948 general election when the former Tipperary constituency was divided into Tipperary North and Tipperary South.
-At its abolition, it comprised most of the county of South Tipperary and a small portion of County Waterford to the south of Clonmel.
+At the 1948 general election, the former constituency of Tipperary was divided into Tipperary North and Tipperary South.
+Tipperary South was primarily based around the former county of South Tipperary.
 The principal population centres were Tipperary, Clonmel, Cashel, Carrick-on-Suir, and Cahir.

-The Electoral (Amendment) Act 2009 defined the constituency as:
+The counties of North Tipperary and South Tipperary were abolished in 2014, and succeeded by County Tipperary.

-It was abolished at the 2016 general election and succeeded by the new Tipperary constituency.
+The constituency of Tipperary South was abolished at the 2016 general election and replaced by the new Tipperary constituency.

+In 2023, the Electoral Commission recommended the establishment of a new three-seat constituency of Tipperary South.

+For the 2024 general election, the Electoral (Amendment) Act 2023 defines the constituency as: